InstaLoader

 1. **Media Downloading**:

-• It captures metadata such as captions, comments, geotags (such as Google Maps links), timestamps, and more.
+* It captures metadata, including captions, comments, geotags (such as Google Maps links), timestamps, and more.

 2. **Automation and Customization**:

-• Automatically detects profile name changes and renames the target directory accordingly.
+* Automatically detects changes to the profile name and renames the target directory accordingly.

-• It supports resuming downloads from previously interrupted sessions, both at the command-line level (JSON resume files) and via the Python API.
+* It supports resuming downloads from previously interrupted sessions, both via the command line (JSON resume files) and via the Python API.

 1. **Targeted Content Retrieval**: